Population of Binary Black Holes Inferred from One Hundred and Fifty Gravitational Wave Signals: Population Properties

 Figure~\ref{fig:q_and_sz} shows the inferred mass-ratio and aligned spin distributions.
-In previous reports, the mass-ratio distribution was found to peak at unity~\citep{2022ApJ...928..155T}, which was an artefact of using a power law to infer the distribution.
-Modelling component masses with Gaussians allows a more flexible inference.
+In previous reports, the mass-ratio distribution was found to peak at unity~\citep{2022ApJ...928..155T}, an artefact of fitting a power law to infer the distribution.
+Modelling component masses with Gaussians allows for more flexible inference.
 The inferred distribution is uniform, mainly between 0.6 and 0.9, with a wide credible interval due to limited precision in mass-ratio measurements.
 This suggests no strong evidence for preferential pairing of comparable-mass binaries.
 The aligned spin distribution is symmetric, peaking around 0.05, with most observations consistent with small aligned spins.
 Priors on model hyperparameters have a noticeable impact on the inferred mass ratio and aligned spin distribution~\citep{baird-2013, 2017PhRvL.119y1103V, 2018ApJ...868..140T} as these parameters are strongly correlated and are measured with significant uncertainty.
-A prior that favours smaller aligned spin values results in the inferred mass ratio being larger, and vice versa.
+A prior that favours smaller aligned spin values results in a larger inferred mass ratio, and vice versa.

 Figure~\ref{fig:Rz} shows the redshift evolution of the merger rate.
 Models assumes a power-law evolution of the merger rate, $R(z) = R_0 (1 + z) ^\kappa$~\citep{2018ApJ...863L..41F}, Where $R_0$ is the merger rate at redshift zero.
 Merger rate is estimated to be, $R_0 = 14.0^{+4.8}_{-5.9}\mathrm{Gpc}^3\,\mathrm{yr}^{-1}$.
 The right side of Figure~\ref{fig:Rz} shows the evolution of the merger rate with the redshift.
 The evolution is confidently positive with $\kappa$ ranging from 0.4--4.7 at 90\% credibility.
-Priors make a noticeable impact on the inferred values of $\kappa$ and merger rate.
-Prior that favours populations with larger sensitive volumes results in smaller merger rates, e.g., a prior on $\kappa$ extending to large positive values.
+Priors make a noticeable impact on the inferred values of $\kappa$ and the merger rate.
+A prior that favours populations with larger sensitive volumes results in smaller merger rates, e.g., a prior on $\kappa$ that extends to large positive values.